$\Phi$ index: A standardized scale-independent and field-normalized citation indicator: Discussion

 A cautionary note is warranted here.
 The assignment of journals into increasingly more specialized field categories can be problematic in two ways.
 First, it could give a flawed sense of accuracy in how a field is defined by including only the core journals and excluding interdisciplinary or more peripheral journals that still publish papers in the field.
 Second, if the list of journals that define a field becomes too small, then the field citation average $\mu_s$ could become volatile at the omission or inclusion of a single journal in the list.
 And this in turn could introduce some volatility in the $\Phi_s$ index of those journals whose citation average, $f$, lies close to $\mu_s$, since the term $(f - \mu_s)$ could then flip sign.
 As we mentioned earlier in section \ref{sec:2}, the process of allocating journals in each field is critical because it defines the benchmark against which each journal is measured.

 For example, to calculate field-specific $\Phi$ indexes of physics journals, we can use the Clarivate Analytics classification.
 Clarivate lists physics journals in 8 subcategories.
 In Table \ref{table:mu_sigma_physics}, we have calculated the field-specific citation mean $\mu_s$ and standard deviation $\sigma_s$ for each physics subcategory, as well as for all subcategories together that we combined into the category ``Physics.''
 Looking at that table, we cannot fail to notice a large citation disparity across physics subcategories, as $\mu_s$ and $\sigma_s$ each vary by almost a factor of 3 ($\mu_s$ ranges from 2.3--6.3 and $\sigma_s$ ranges from 3.5--12.7).
 Is this a genuine disparity in citation practices across the physics subcategories, or could it indicate a less-than-ideal classification of some journals into these physics subcategories?
 In our experience, the latter scenario is more likely.
 Also concerning is the fact that multidisciplinary physics has a considerably lower citation average $\mu_s$ than the two subcategories of applied physics and condensed matter physics, even though journals in multidisciplinary physics are generally understood to be the most prestigious and should therefore be the most cited in their field.
 These observations serve as another reminder that the assignment of journals to various subcategories should be done carefully.
 Problematic classification of journals into field categories could adversely affect $\Phi$ index rankings, as it already happens with quartile rankings of Impact Factors (V\^{\i}iu, 2021).

-A detailed discussion of classification goes beyond the scope of the present work.
+Although a detailed discussion of field classification lies beyond the scope of this study, we briefly illustrate how journal rankings change as the level of field aggregation becomes more refined.
+Specifically, we consider the 8 physics subfields---from mathematical physics to condensed matter physics--and compare journal orderings obtained using the global $\Phi$ index (all fields), the field-specific $\Phi_s$ index (physics), and the subfield-specific $\Phi_s$ index.

+For the full set of 413 physics journals, the rankings remain essentially identical whether they are computed using the global or the physics-specific $\Phi$ index, yielding a Kendall correlation of $\tau =0.99$.
+This reflects the fact that the mean citation rate in physics, $\mu_s = 4.10$, is nearly identical to the global mean across all papers, $\mu_s = 4.11$.

+Moving one level further down the classification hierarchy, we compare rankings using the subfield-specific $\Phi_{s, A}$ index and the all-field $\Phi_{A}$ index (articles only).
+Table \ref{table:mu_sigma_physics} shows the Kendall $\tau$ coefficient between the two rankings for all 8 subfields, ranging from moderate ($\tau = 0.54$) to excellent ($\tau = 0.98$).